web2py/py4web/docs/chapter-05.rst

    not the case, this action redirects to the login page (defined also in ``common.py`` and using the Vue.js auth.html component).

-When you start from scaffold, you may want to edit ``settings.py``, ``templates``, ``models.py`` and ``controllers.py`` but probably you don’t need to change anything in ``common.py``.
+When you start from the scaffold you typically edit ``settings.py``, the templates, ``models.py`` and ``controllers.py`` — and rarely need to touch ``common.py``.

-In your html, you can use any JS library that you want because py4web is agnostic to your choice of JS and CSS, but with some exceptions.
-The ``auth.html`` which handles registration/login/etc. uses a vue.js component.
-Hence if you want to use that, you should not remove it.
+py4web does not impose a particular JS or CSS framework, so in your HTML you can use whatever you like.
+The one exception is ``auth.html``, which uses a Vue.js component to handle registration, login and the related screens.
+If you want to keep using that built-in auth UI, do not remove it.

 .. _copying-the-scaffold-app: